Contact Us

 How to mitigate the risk of insider threats

 The complexity of detecting and responding to insider threats alongside other cyber security threats means that no single solution can claim to reduce the risk entirely.
 Instead, organisations should look to adopt layered approach, encompassing a range of security controls and processes.
+This will help to reduce the risk of internal threats.
 Organisations should:

 • Conduct regular risk assessments to understand the potential impact of insider attacks